pitsomashilo/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions script copies the permissions of olleh and assigns them to hello

 Script 11-directories_permissions gives execute permissions to all subdirectories of the current directory

+Script 12-directory_permissions writes a script that makes a directory and sets its permissions in one command